internetitem/logback-elasticsearch-appender/README.md

  * `errorLoggerName` (optional): If set, any internal errors or problems will be logged to this logger
  * `rawJsonMessage` (optional, default false): If set to `true`, the log message is interpreted as pre-formatted raw JSON message.
  * `includeMdc` (optional, default false): If set to `true`, then all [MDC](http://www.slf4j.org/api/org/slf4j/MDC.html) values will be mapped to properties on the JSON payload.
+ * `maxMessageSize` (optional, default -1): If set to a number greater than 0, truncate messages larger than this length, then append "`..`" to denote that the message was truncated
  * `authentication` (optional): Add the ability to send authentication headers (see below)

 The fields `@timestamp` and `message` are always sent and can not currently be configured.
 Additional fields can be sent by adding `<property>` elements to the `<properties>` set.